Path length: 36.99 miles

 The NWS Norman summary of this event mentions the tornado crossed into far Southern Murray County, ending 5 miles SE of Dougherty.
 This county is not included in the SPC or NCDC Database or in Storm Data.

-Radar and Damage Photos via the NWS Norman Summary
+Photos via the NWS Norman Summary